Statement of intent

 Continuing the Learning Journey into Key Stage 1 and Beyond

 Our curriculum progress model ensures progression throughout the Early Years.
 This model informs the composite planning for all subjects moving into Year 1 (see example below).
-Subject leaders have a sound understanding of where their subjects sits within our Early Years curriculum and monitor the teaching and learning regulary.
+Subject leaders have a sound understanding of where their subjects sits within our Early Years curriculum and monitor the teaching and learning regularly.
 Leaders ensure that the learning that is taking place within their subject in our provision is built upon moving into Key Stage 1 through headline data documents that inform all stakeholders each half term.

 Early Reading and Phonics